buildbeaver/buildbeaver.github.io/docs/guide-to-dynamic-builds/example.md

 # Real-World Example

-The following Go code is a real-world Build Controller, and shows many  of the features of the BuildBeaver Go Dynamic SDK.
+The following Go code is a real-world Build Controller, and demonstrates many of the dynamic features of the BuildBeaver Go SDK.

 ```go
 package main